-- 1.Life coach certification is not legally required in Vermont — life coach certification is voluntary but recommended for credibility in the state's wellness-oriented market
+- 1.No license is required to become a certified life coach in Vermont — certification is voluntary but recommended for credibility

 - 2.Life coaches in Vermont earn an average of $52,600/yr, near the $54,000 national average, though the higher cost of living (115.9) requires strong client bases